watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_ZO.rst

    * solute mass flow rate at the inlet

 Note, when a set of solutes comprises ions and includes more than one ion pair, the solute rejection of one ion could be left unfixed to satisfy an electroneutrality constraint.
-In this case, the last degree of freedom can be eliminated by fixing membrane area.
+In this case, the last degree of freedom can be eliminated by fixing another variable such as volumetric recovery rate or membrane area.

 Model Structure
 ------------------